Existential Psychotherapy

 This leads to increased moments of joy in life with meaning and satisfaction.

-So again, Existential Therapy focuses on:
+Existential Therapy focuses on:

 Self awareness